-The student is required to complete six semesters of course work.
-The average course load is three courses per semester.
+The student is required to complete 5 semesters of course work.
+The normal course load is 3 courses per semester.
 However, if warranted by the student's plan of study, he/she will be allowed to take a fourth course (e.g. a language course).
-Normal coursework will continue throughout the first three years, including the spring of the third year.
+Normal coursework will continue throughout the first two and a half years.

-Of these 18 courses, at least 10 must be regular courses listed or cross-listed as a graduate course (at or above the 500 level) within CA, including CA 801, 802, 803 and 804.
+Of these 15 courses, at least 10 must be regular courses listed as graduate seminars with primary faculty in CA (unless special permission is granted), including CA 801, 802, 803 and 804.
 Up to 2 graduate-level anthropology courses at UNC-Chapel Hill can also count towards this 10 course requirement.
-Individual reading and research courses (independent studies) cannot be included within the 10 regular courses.
-The one-course credit second- and third-year students receive for TAing may be counted as one of the ten courses from primary faculty.

-Of these 18 graded courses, all students must take at least 2 courses in a discipline outside of Cultural Anthropology.
+Of these 15 graded courses, all students must take at least 2 courses in a discipline outside Cultural Anthropology.

 We recommend that at least 1 of these independent studies be taken in the spring of the 2nd year to assist with the preparation of field-specific annotated reading lists and in anticipation of grant writing in the fall of the 3rd year.
 The terms of the independent study must be negotiated with the faculty advisor in question.
 In the interest of faculty labor, they should not be understood as tutorials, but as opportunities for sponsored independent work towards completion of the portfolio requirements.